Tools to help manage your marketing agency thrive

 Social media outreach

 Social media has taken over the lives of many of us.
-Roughly 3 out 7.5 billion people use social media.
+Roughly 3 billion out 7.5 billion people use social media.
 Pair that number with the increasing reliance on those platforms.
 Excessive social media use is now seen as an addiction.

 Younger generations have mostly known the world through a digital lens.
 It only makes sense to meet them there.
 Besides, staying socially active and relevant is the basis of marketing.